logo skills upload jr

 Join us for the Skills Upload Jr Challenge!

-This challenge is open to students aged between 6 and 19 years old from Albania, Germany, Spain, Portugal, Netherlands, Romania, Turkey, Greece, and Italy.
+This challenge is open to students aged between 6 and 19 years old from Albania, Germany, Spain, Portugal, Romania, Turkey, Greece, and Italy.

 Entrants are invited to develop solutions to real-life, community-wide issues that are common to all European citizens, and in which technology is a lever to drive positive changes in their environments.